 The Beginning – Roots in Retail

 Terlato Wines International’s beginnings trace back to 1938 in Chicago, with a retail store.
-That year, Anthony Paterno opened this store at Grand and Western Avenues on the city’s West Side.
+That year, Anthony Paterno opened his store at Grand and Western Avenues on the city’s West Side.
 What started out as a small operation — where neighborhood customers would fill their pitchers with wine tapped directly from an oak barrel — eventually blossomed into a full-service wine, liquor and grocery store.

 Pacific Wine Company

-The ’60s and ’70s – A Focus on Quality and Distribution
+The '50s, ’60s and ’70s – A Focus on Quality and Distribution

-Pacific experienced a period of dynamic expansion as it focused on high-quality wines and distribution, primarily in fine restaurants.
+Pacific experienced a period of dynamic expansion as it focused on high-quality wines and distribution, primarily in restaurants.
 This approach was contrary to industry convention, but appreciating and leveraging the link between fine wine and fine dining became one of the core philosophies of the family.
 The success of Pacific marked the family’s first transition up the channel — from retailers to wholesalers.

 1964 – Paterno Imports

-At the same time that Pacific was establishing itself as the premierwine distributor in the country, Paterno Imports was incorporated in 1964.
-Paterno was originally created to import olive oil and some imported Chiantis and as a means of consistent growth for Pacific.
-In the late ’60s, Paterno’s portfolio and the scope of its operation began to expand, allowing it to become a valued supplier to its national distributor network in most of the United States.
+At the same time that Pacific Wine was establishing itself as the premier wine distributor in the country, Paterno Imports was incorporated in 1964.
+Paterno Imports was originally created to import olive oil and some imported Chiantis and as a means of constant growth for Pacific.
+In the late ’60s, Paterno Import's portfolio and the scope of its operation began to expand, allowing it to become a valued supplier to a national distributor network in most of the United States.

 The ’70s and ’80s at Terlato – Creating Categories

-The ’90s At Terlato – Expansion
+The ’90s at Terlato

 1996 – Winery Ownership

 Sale of Distributorships

 In 2002, Bill Terlato led the strategic decision to sell its five Illinois liquor distributorships.
 This decision allowed the Terlatos to focus all of their resources on building Terlato Wines International, their international marketing organization, and investing in fine wine production around the world.

-A Legacy of Achievement
+A Legacy of Achievement is Honored

 In 2003, Wine Enthusiast magazine named Anthony J. Terlato its Man of the Year, crediting him for “changing the way Americans drink.”
-In 2004, Terlato joined the likes of Julia Child, Robert Mondavi, Angelo Gaja and Piero Antonieri when he received Wine Spectator magazine’s Distinguished Service Award.
+In 2004, Terlato joined the likes of Julia Child, Robert Mondavi, Angelo Gaja and Piero Antinori when he received Wine Spectator magazine’s Distinguished Service Award.
 And in 2006, Terlato was honored with the Horatio Alger Award and inducted as lifetime member of the Horatio Alger Association, whose members include former Presidents Dwight Eisenhower and Ronald Reagan; former Secretaries of State Henry Kissinger and Colin Powell; former U.S. Senator Robert J. Dole and the Reverend Billy Graham.

-2007 – Terlato Wines International
+Company Names Changes to Terlato Wines International

 In 2007, Bill and John Terlato announced the company’s name change from Paterno Wines International to Terlato Wines International.
 Just as Anthony Terlato had worked for decades to create a business that was a worthy tribute to his father-in-law, Anthony Paterno, the Terlato sons wanted to honor their father in the same way: a fitting tribute to Anthony Terlato’s success in every aspect of the wine industry — retailing, distribution, importing, marketing and the production of fine wines.